 Upper Valley Hearing & Balance, Inc. is Troy's only full service audiology practice.
 Drs.
-Rudy, Lins, and Mercer offer a combined history of over 40 years practicing audiology in the greater Miami Valley community.
-We provide comprehensive hearing care including hearing assessments, rehabilitation, education, and counseling.
+Lins, Mercer, Bailey and Rudy are proud to provide comprehensive hearing care including hearing assessments, rehabilitation, education, and counseling.
 We also fit and dispense the lastest technologically-advanced hearing instruments and related devices to suit all types of hearing loss and life styles.
 All hearing aids are fitted on a trial basis to ensure your complete satisfaction before purchase.
 Please refer to the hearing testing page of our website to view our full range of services.

 We are located in a beautifully-renovated office in Stanfield Place, 31 Stanfield Road, Troy, OH, with patient-friendly parking and elevator access.
 We are pleased to provide comprehensive audiological evaluation and treatment, as well as vestibular evaluation, in one convenient location.